 Despite the fact that these recommendations are limited, the regulations are becoming a lot tougher.
 In February 22nd 2016, the ICAO passed a prohibition on the carrying of UN3480 lithium ion batteries as cargo on passenger aircraft.
 This was effective from 1st April 2016.

-The ICAO explained this requirement in detail, and the ICAO ‘Technical Instructions for the Safe Transport of Dangerous Goods by Air’ 2015/16 (Document 9284) also stipulated that lithium ion cells and batteries must be allowed for transport as a state of charge (SoC) of no more than 30% of their rated design capacity, along with details explaining what constitutes acceptable packaging and labelling.
+The ICAO explained this requirement in detail, and the ICAO ‘Technical Instructions for the Safe Transport of Dangerous Goods by Air’ 2015/16 (Document 9284) also stipulated that lithium-ion cells and batteries must be allowed for transport as a state of charge (SoC) of no more than 30% of their rated design capacity, along with details explaining what constitutes acceptable packaging and labelling.

 The carrying of primary lithium and lithium ion batteries may be a concern to increased restriction, but still no limits have been imposed on the transport of these products within the main aircraft cabin.
 All the same, airlines themselves have recognized a need to address this issue.

-Identifying the issues associated with overheating batteries and the need to mitigate fire risk and offer insulation to contain heat spread, Morgan set out to harness the capabilities of its wide range of state-of-the-art insulation technologies in order to some up a solution.
+Identifying the issues associated with overheating batteries and the need to mitigate fire risk and offer insulation to contain heat spread, Morgan set out to harness the capabilities of its wide range of state-of-the-art insulation technologies in order to sum up a solution.

-Morgan’s proficiency in the area of high-performance insulation to prevent the spread of thermal energy is recognized at a global level, not least in the supply of materials that are utilized for encapsulating cockpit voice recorder (CVR) and flight data recorder FDR products, and even in the Oil & Gas sector where its FireMaster® Marine Plus Blanketis utilized to enfold the living quarters in offshore extraction facilities, protecting the structure to permit adequate time for those working on the rig to escape during an outbreak of fire.
+Morgan’s proficiency in the area of high-performance insulation to prevent the spread of thermal energy is recognized at a global level, not least in the supply of materials that are utilized for encapsulating cockpit voice recorder (CVR) and flight data recorder FDR products, and even in the Oil & Gas sector where its FireMaster® Marine Plus Blanket is utilized to enfold the living quarters in offshore extraction facilities, protecting the structure to permit adequate time for those working on the rig to escape during an outbreak of fire.

 A wide variety of combinations and configurations of Morgan’s material range were analyzed and considered to contain fire and heat, reduce additional fire risk, and deal with the issue of heat transfer.

 The FireMaster Marine Plus blanket is used at the core of an ideal bag solution.
-Generally, this product is used to shield FRP composite, aluminum, and steel structures for prolonged period of time.
+Generally, this product is used to shield FRP composite, aluminum, and steel structures for a prolonged period of time.
 The outer layer has a hook-and-loop tape fastener and a silicone-coated glass cloth to lock the bag after the contents are placed inside.
-The materials are selected with the intention of maintaining their integrity even if they get come into contact with water.
+The materials are selected with the intention of maintaining their integrity even if they get to come into contact with water.
 Water can be instantly introduced to cool down the overheated battery.
 The bags’ dimensions are 500 mm x 500 mm and are fixed together with a high-temperature yarn, which is usually employed in welding equipment and heat protection clothing.
 The bags have been widely tested along with Germanwings, which is part of the Lufthansa group.

 This information has been sourced, reviewed and adapted from materials provided by Morgan Advanced Materials.